Mohan-3410/EJS-Bloging-Website/README.md

 # EJS-Bloging-Website
-Create a blog website using EJS template and Node.
+Created a blog website using EJS template and NodeJS.
 Important dependencies are body-parser, lodash, express.